 My research interests lie in the branch of functional analysis known as operator algebras.
 Specifically, my research projects thus far have been focused in two areas, namely free probability and operator theory.
 I endeavour to continue to work in both areas and have desires to broaden my research interests to other parts of functional analysis.

 My most recent projects in free probability have come from studying a recent extension of free probability known as bi-free probability.
-The goal of said work is to understand, extend, and examine the differences between freeness and bi-freeness, where things become severely more complicated in the later.
+The goal of said work is to understand, extend, and examine the differences between freeness and bi-freeness, where things become severely more complicated in the latter.

 My projects in operator theory have come from studying matricial problems in a wide range of infinite dimensional settings.
 My most recent work stems from studying a notion of majorization for self-adjoint operators and understanding the role it plays with regards to convex hulls of unitary orbits and Schur-Horn theorems in various C*-algebras.